About the Agri-Food Council

 Meet the Agri-Food Council

-Mr. Brad Wildeman is currently the President of Pound-Maker Agventures Ltd. He has been awarded the Canada Governor General's Award, the Queen's Diamond Jubilee medal, the Saskatchewan Centennial Medal and was inducted into the Saskatchewan Agricultural Hall of Fame in 2008.
+Brad Wildeman, Vice-Chair, is currently the President of Pound-Maker Agventures Ltd. He has been awarded the Canada Governor General's Award, the Queen's Diamond Jubilee medal, the Saskatchewan Centennial Medal and was inducted into the Saskatchewan Agricultural Hall of Fame in 2008.